 Technically, any exercise that allows you to put newly acquired information to use immediately will work.
 Here are some ideas to get you started.

 Try Text Roleplaying

 I always say that there are three things in this world without which I would never have become fluent in English: High School Musical, Neopets and text roleplaying.
 If it weren’t for those three things I probably wouldn’t even be writing this post right now.
 I owe most of my writing skills to text roleplaying.
 If you don’t know what it is, feel free to check out this post (where I explained in detail what text roleplaying is and how it helped me).
 For me, it was the perfect combination of writing and reading comprehension practice.
-I was able to observe how native speakers write and imitate them until it became second nature.
+I was able to observe how native speakers write and emulate their style, until it became second nature.

 Write with References

 I would write a short essay (3 paragraphs, each containing 5-6 sentences) on any topic that I felt like writing about that day.
 Before I began writing, however, I would go on Naver and look for articles and blog posts on that topic.
 I would read them all and write down sentences that I think would fit in my essay.

 I would then tweak those sentences to suit what I wanted to express, and then write my essay AROUND those sentences.
 What I was doing here is essentially the same thing I did when I first started doing text roleplaying – collecting good-quality sentences written by native speakers and using them over and over until they became natural to me.